apache/kylin/website/_docs/tutorial/query_pushdown.md

 ### Do Query Pushdown

-After Query Pushdown is configured, user is allowed to do flexible queries to the imported tables without avaible cubes.
+After Query Pushdown is configured, user is allowed to do flexible queries to the imported tables without available cubes.

    ![](/images/tutorial/2.1/push_down/push_down_1.png)